sbernauer/breakwater/README.md

           Height of the drawing surface [default: 720] -f, --fps <FPS>
-          Frames per second the server should aim for [default: 30] -t, --text <TEXT>
+          Frames per second the server should aim for [default: 30] --network-buffer-size <NETWORK_BUFFER_SIZE>
+          The size in bytes of the network buffer used for each open TCP connection.
+Please use at least 64 KB (64_000 bytes) [default: 262144]
+  -t, --text <TEXT>
           Text to display on the screen.
 The text will be followed by "on <listen_address>" [default: "Pixelflut server (breakwater)"]
       --font <FONT>